pivotal/docs-tap/authn-authz/binding.hbs.md

 Follow these steps to install the Tanzu Application Platform RBAC CLI plug-in:

-> **Caution:** The Tanzu Application Platform RBAC CLI plug-in is currently in beta and is
+> **Caution** The Tanzu Application Platform RBAC CLI plug-in is currently in beta and is
 >intended for evaluation and test purposes only.

 1. Untar the `tar.gz` file: